All Episodes

 The AP said that the Dominion long skimped on security in favor of convenience, making it more difficult to detect intrusions.

-It was rejected by the Texas Secretary of State and Attorney General's office for failing to meet basic security standards.
+Was rejected by the Texas Secretary of State and Attorney General's office for failing to meet basic security standards.

 Prominent tenured Princeton professor specializing in election machinery, policy, and security.

-His name is Andrew Appell, issued an op-ed blasting dominion over security concerns.
+His name is Andrew Appell issued an op-ed blasting Dominion over security concerns.

 After you mark your ballot, after you review your ballot, the machine can print more votes on it.